Partition of Bengal (1947): United Bengal plan

 After it became apparent that the division of India on the basis of the two-nation theory would almost certainly result in the partition of Bengal along religious lines, the Bengal provincial Muslim League leader Huseyn Shaheed Suhrawardy came up with a new plan to create an independent Bengal state, which would join neither Pakistan nor India and remain unpartitioned.
-Suhrawardy realised that if Bengal was partitioned, it would be economically disastrous for East Bengal as all coal mines, all but two jute mills and other industrial plants would certainly go to the western part since they were in overwhelmingly-Hindu areas.
+Suhrawardy realised that if Bengal was partitioned, it would be economically disastrous for East Bengal, as all coal mines, all but two jute mills, and other industrial plants would certainly go to the western part since they were in overwhelmingly Hindu areas.
 Most importantly, Calcutta, the largest city in India and an industrial and commercial hub and the largest port, would also go to the western part.
-Suhrawardy floated his idea on 24 April 1947 at a press conference in Delhi.
+Suhrawardy floated his idea on 27 April 1947 at a press conference in Delhi.

-However, the plan ran directly counter to that of the Muslim League, which demanded the creation of a separate Muslim homeland on the basis of the two-nation theory.
-The Bengal provincial Muslim League leadership opinion was divided.
-The leader Abul Hashim supported it, but Nurul Amin and Mohammad Akram Khan opposed it.
-However, Muhammad Ali Jinnah realised the validity of Suhrawardy's argument and gave his tacit support to the plan.
-After Jinnah's approval, Suhrawardy started gathering support for his plan.
+Muhammad Ali Jinnah, leader of the Muslim League, wanted an undivided Bengal outside the Dominion of India.
+He had told Mountbatten only the day before, "What is the use of Bengal without Calcutta; they had better remain united and independent; I am sure that they would be on friendly terms with us".
+Opinion among the Bengal provincial Muslim League leadership was divided on the question of a United Bengal.
+The leader Abul Hashim supported it, but Khawaja Nazimuddin, Nurul Amin and Mohammad Akram Khan opposed it.
+Suhrawardy lobbied Jinnah on 15 May for his support.
+Shortly thereafter, opponents of the proposal also met with Jinnah.
+In letters, he privately entertained the idea, but did not publicly endorse either side.
+Notwithstanding his earlier comment to Mountbatten, historians are divided as to whether he supported a United Bengal outside of Pakistan, and, if so, to what degree.
+Bidyut Chakrabarty and Sirajul Islam wrote that Jinnah consented to or defended the scheme, perhaps believing that an independent Bengal could be a first step towards an undivided Bengal within a greater Pakistan.
+Others say he either didn't support or opposed the plan.